binux/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

 #### CSS Selectors

-CSS selectors are patterns used by [CSS] to select HTML elements which is wanted to style.
-As elements containing information may has different style in document, It's appropriate to use CSS Selector to select elements we want.
+CSS selectors are patterns used by [CSS] to select HTML elements which are wanted to style.
+As elements containing information may have different style in document, It's appropriate to use CSS Selector to select elements we want.
 More information about CSS selectors could be found in above links:

 * [CSS Selectors](http://www.w3schools.com/css/css_selectors.asp)
 * [CSS Selector Reference](http://www.w3schools.com/cssref/css_selectors.asp)

-You can use CSS Selector with built-in `response.doc` object, which is provided by [PyQuery], you may find full reference there.
+You can use CSS Selector with built-in `response.doc` object, which is provided by [PyQuery], you may find the full reference there.

 #### CSS Selector Helper